Volentix/vdexnode/README.md

 VTX rewards will be set for: <br />
     -  First come first serve to the 1st 21 nodes @ 10 VTX/day <br />
     -  Sebsequent 21 to 50 nodes @ 5 VTX/day <br />
-Offer ends Sept 1 2019

 ## conditions

-1. Your machine is always on and available on needed ports.<br />
+1. Your machine is always on without interruptions.<br />
 2. Logs are on.<br />
 3. Update mechanism is working.<br />
 4. You have staked enough vtx.<br />